 - What is the purpose of writing?
 To educate, persuade, sell, entertain, remind, promote?
 Have a clear purpose and call to action.

 - Why do your customers care about the benefits?
-Know the features and sell the benefits, but have proof that your customers care about the benefits you are writing about.
+Know how your solutions solves their problems and makes their lives better.
 Figure out their pain points and speak to them.

 - Be emotional, but rational too.
-Connect with your readers through personal insight or describing how your product will make them feel.
-People make decisions based on feelings, but need facts to back it up.
+Connect with your readers through insight or describe how your product will make them feel.

 Say it with Less